 3. Take advantage of high-speed refuelling

 For businesses fuelling ‘on-the-go’ rather than via bulk deliveries, Certas Energy offers fast, efficient refuelling for HGVs at dedicated HGV refuelling sites.
-Here, high speed pumps fill up to 120 litres of fuel per minute, allowing multiple vehicles to fill up with DERV, red diesel, AdBlue or Shell GTL at the same time.
+Here, high speed pumps fill up to 120 litres of fuel per minute, allowing multiple vehicles to fill up with DERV, red diesel, AdBlue or GTL at the same time.
 Efficient refuelling enables customers to save time and money that can be re-invested into effectively managing their fuel mix.